OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Durability_Repair_System.md

 ## Overview

+**Game Rule Summary**: Every time you use equipment in combat, it takes damage and becomes less effective.
+Items have both condition (current damage) and durability (how many times they can be repaired).
+When your gear gets damaged, you must visit a blacksmith or repair it yourself to restore its effectiveness.
+Items that reach 0 condition stop working entirely until repaired.
+Understanding durability helps you maintain your equipment and avoid being caught with broken gear in important situations.

 The durability system tracks item wear and degradation through use.
 Items have both Condition (current state) and Durability (maximum possible repairs), requiring maintenance through NPC smiths or player repairs.

 ## Core Mechanics

 ### Durability Properties

+**Game Rule Summary**: Items have two important numbers for damage tracking.
+Condition represents the current state of the item - new items start at 100% and go down to 0% as they're used.
+Durability represents how many times the item can be repaired - each repair uses some durability, and when it reaches zero, the item can never be repaired again and becomes permanently damaged.

 #### Item Condition
 ```csharp